15 things to remember before going home for Christmas

 Christmas preparation checklist for students

-Here are the essential things to keep in mind before going home for Christmas this year:
+Here are the essential things to remember before going home for Christmas this year:

 Book your travel as early as possible